-Conveying the fluid nature of SEO to a client can be a tricky.
+Conveying the fluid nature of SEO to a client can be tricky.
 However, it can be a critical part of securing work as a freelancer.
 A balance must be struck between describing the benefits of SEO in a convincing manner while also reminding the client that guarantees are never possible in this field.

 This can spook some clients who hear alarm bells ringing the moment this subject is brought up.
-As with many things in the sales process the key is in phrasing and tailoring your replies to the client.
+As with many things in the sales process, the key is in phrasing and tailoring your replies to the client.

 Let’s go over some statements that you should avoid when securing or maintaining contract work.

 As old as the hills, this nevertheless needs to be at the top of the list.
-Anyone who has done more than Google “SEO” ought to know by now the danger in promising page one rankings within a particular time frame.
+Anyone who has done more than Google “SEO” ought to know by now the danger of promising page one rankings within a particular time frame.

 The truth is that there are too many variables, particularly in current SEO, to safely allow this.
-That’s not to say that you can’t tell a client to expect to reach page one as a result of your services, or to reasonably expect it over a longer period such as a quarter.
+That’s not to say that you can’t tell a client to expect to reach page one as a result of your services or to reasonably expect it over a longer period such as a quarter.
 You have to give them something.

 What you do want to avoid is blanket statements.
 While SEO changes universally with time as algorithm updates and new search methods, emerge the level of competition in keywords and other sites for a particular client will play a large part in the time it takes to achieve success.